 - Show a willingness to meet debt obligations

-- Choose a home in an eligible USDA rural location
+- Home must be in an eligible location

 - Work with a USDA-approved lender